Dressing to impress

 The Exchange maintains a professional clothing closet on campus available at no cost to students and alumni who need interview and presentation attire.
 Whether you’re looking for one piece or an entire outfit, we can help.

-Schedule an appointment on Handshake or stop by The Exchange.
+Schedule an appointment on MU Handshake or stop by The Exchange.

 Donations are accepted during regular business hours at The Exchange.